If you open your email this morning and found a surprise from WooCommerce you’re not alone.

 💡Note: Stop whining about Jetpack.
 It is the BEST place to store UNLIMITED VIDEO instead of making your viewers distracted via presenting video via YouTube!
 Think about that for a minute: UNLIMITED VIDEO!

-Do you have to connect a WordPress is a free, open source blogging platform, used as a basis for creating ecommerce stores and a series of other websites.
-WordPress ties up with WooCommerce and others to provide ecommerce functionality through the WordPress platform..com account via Jetpack during the process?
+Do you have to connect a WordPress is a free, open source blogging platform, used as a basis for creating ecommerce More.com account via Jetpack during the process?

 ABSOLUTELY! (cbd, thc, whatever it’s called: STAY AWAY!)